wangkh1993/learngit/learngit/readme.txt

-git is a verions control system. git is a free software.
+git is a distributed verions control system. git is a free software.